SuperElastix/SimpleElastix/README.md

 Pull requests are welcome if you want to contribute with tests for other languages.

 ### Known Issues
-- On some setups SWIG tries to free memory twice and you may occasionally see a `*** Error in 'python': double free or corruption (!prev): 0x0000000001fb4f70 *** Aborted (core dumped)` error message or similar.
-If you have a fix, pull requests are very welcome.
-- Assigning a parameter in a list silently fails (e.g. `plist[1]['Transform'] = ['BSplineTrasnform']`).
-The issue has been reported to SWIG developers.
+- Assigning a parameter in a parameter map list silently fails (e.g. `plist[1]['Transform'] = ['BSplineTrasnform']`).
+A temporary workaround is to assign the value directly to the parameter map before adding the map to the list.

 ### About
 If you are interested in my work you are most welcome to visit [my website](https://kaspermarstal.github.io).